TanjilaBagawan7/kubernetes_latest/README.md

     sudo systemctl restart containerd
     ~~~

+## Installing kubeadm, kubelet and kubectl

+Follow the below steps to install below packages in all of your cluster instances.

-14. Install kubeadm, kubelet and kubectl using below commands
+1. Install kubeadm, kubelet and kubectl using below commands

     ~~~
     DOWNLOAD_DIR=/usr/local/bin